Awilum/awilum/README.md

 I'm Sergey Romanenko a web-developer with strong will for learning and researching new technologies and architectural solutions.
 I like creating and using specialised tools for making development processes as efficient as possible.
 I have experience with big projects and big development teams.

-I have founded the [Flextype](https://github.com/flextype) an **open-source self-hosted Hybrid Content Management System** with the freedom of a Headless CMS with the full functionality of a Traditional CMS, [Atomastic](https://github.com/atomastic) a set of decoupled and reusable **PHP building blocks for kickass Web Applications**.
-[Clirad](https://github.com/clirad) a fluent and powerful, object-oriented interface for **customizing CLI output** text color, background, formatting, and more.
+I have founded the [Flextype](https://github.com/flextype) an **open-source self-hosted Hybrid Content Management System** with the freedom of a Headless CMS with the full functionality of a Traditional CMS, [Atomastic](https://github.com/atomastic) a set of decoupled and reusable **PHP building blocks for kickass Web Applications**, [Clirad](https://github.com/clirad) a fluent and powerful, object-oriented interface for **customizing CLI output** text color, background, formatting, and more.